jdbeutel/ics699-docs/finalReport/finalReport.md

 so I never did add the new authentication to my main app for this project.

-### Authentication Demonstration ###
+### Demonstration ###

 The screen shots below demonstrate my authentication with Google and Facebook in the sandbox app.
 I took these while writing this final report, eight months after I implemented the sandbox.
-In that time, the APIs at Google and Facebook seem to have progressed, so my sandbox has gotten a little out of date.
+The APIs at Google and Facebook seem to have progressed in those eight months, so my sandbox has gotten a little out of date.
 There are more recent versions of some of the plug-ins available, so I could try updating them, but there is no real need for that yet, because they still work